-Council's Asbestos Policy provides extensive information relating to New South Wales legislation, the development assessment process, and responsibilities for managing, transportation and disposal of asbestos waste.
+Council's Asbestos Management Policy provides extensive information relating to New South Wales legislation, the development assessment process, and responsibilities for managing, transportation and disposal of asbestos waste.

-View Council's Asbestos Policy online or come to Council’s Customer Service counter in the Civic Centre at Moss Vale to view.
+View Council's Asbestos Management Policy online or come to Council’s Customer Service counter in the Civic Centre at Moss Vale to view.

 If you are aware of potential asbestos contamination or mishandling please contact Council.